 2.1 Materials: All compounds were available from previous studies.
-With Prof. Sven Rau Research Friedrich-Alexander-Group University, Erlangen Nurnberg, Germany.
+With Prof. Sven Rau Research Group Friedrich-Alexander-University, Erlangen Nurnberg, Germany.
 The spectroscopic quality and intactness of the substances were verified by absorption and Raman spectroscopy prior to all experiments.
-Furthermore, absorption spectra recorded after experiments the respective revealed no photodegradation of the substances during the experiments.
+Furthermore, absorption spectra recorded after respective experiments revealed photodegradation of the substances during the experiments.